osrf/gazebo_user_guide/src/started_models_building.md

 of the desired model.
 This page will offer some tips on how to build a model.

-### Components of Models ###

-> **Link:** A link contains the physical properties of one body of the model.
-This can be a wheel, or a link in a joint chain.
-Each link may contain many collision and visual elements.
-Try to reduce the number of links in your models in order to improve performance and stability.
-For example, a table model could consist of 5 links (4 for the legs and 1 for the top) connected via joints.
-However, this is overly complex, especially since the joints will never move.
-Instead, create the table with 1 link and 5 collision elements.

-> **Collision:** A collision element encapsulates a geometry that is used to collision checking.
-This can be a simple shape (which is preferred), or a triangle mesh (which consumes greater resources).
-A link may contain many collision elements.

-> **Visual:** A visual element is used to visualize parts of a link.
-A link may contain 0 or more visual elements.

-> **Inertial:** The inertial element describes the dynamic properties of the link, such as mass and rotational inertia matrix.

-> **Sensor:** A sensor collects data from the world for use in plugins.
-A link may contain 0 or more sensors.

-> **Joints:** A joint connects two links.
-A parent and child relationship is established along with other parameters such as axis of rotation, and joint limits.

-> **Plugins:** A plugin is a shared library created by a third party to control a model.

 ### Building a Model ###

 **Step 1: Collect your meshes**